Pivotal Cloud Cache

 - Provides the PCF operator with instructions for installing, configuring, and maintaining PCC

-- Provides app developers instructions for choosing a service plan, creating and deleting PCC service instances, and binding apps
+- Provides app developers instructions for choosing a service plan, creating, and deleting PCC service instances

 The following table provides version and version-support information about PCC: